francescacraievich/real-time-cyber-anomaly-detection/docs/system_specification.md

 ##### Data Source Selection Process

 The selection of the malicious traffic source followed an iterative evaluation process involving the entire team.
-The T-Pot honeypot platform provided access to 30+ specialized honeypots, from which the team initially prioritized four sources based on data volume and relevance: Cowrie (SSH/Telnet), Dionaea (malware capture), Suricata (network IDS), and Tanner (web applications).
+The T-Pot honeypot platform provided access to 30+ specialized honeypots, from which the team initially prioritized four sources based on data volume and relevance: Cowrie (SSH/Telnet), Dionaea (malware capture), Suricata (network), and Tanner (web applications).

 **Evaluation Criteria**: The primary requirement was feature compatibility with the normal traffic dataset (ISCX/CICIDS) to enable consistent feature engineering across both classes.
 The following table summarizes the feature availability analysis: